AutoResearch/autora/docs/theorist/bms/how_it_works.md

 ## How it works

-The Bayesian Machine Scientist (BMS) uses Bayesian probability to search the space of possible equations.
+The Bayesian Machine Scientist (BMS) uses Bayesian inference to search the space of possible equations.
 The following are the relevant quantities in this Bayesian approach:

 - $P(x):$ Probability of $x$
 - $P(x|\theta)$: Conditional Probability of $x$ given $\theta$